harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 ## Thanks for reading

-Webpack and Vue internals are challenging topic and if you made it all the way through, pat yourself on the back.
-It took me a few weeks to get my head across all of this, and I hope you have learnt at least one new thing.
+Webpack and Vue internals are a challenging topic and if you made it all the way through, pat yourself on the back.

 If you like the technical side of Vue and Laravel, I'll be posting regular articles on this site.
 The best way to keep up to date is by following me [@harlan_zw](https://twitter.com/harlan_zw) or signing up for the newsletter below.